learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ask you to figure out your own solution to pass specific tests.

 All assignments are hosted on GitHub.
 In order to work on them, however, you will need to complete work on your local machine.
-The general process for all assignments will be:
+The general process is:

 - Go to the assignment's GitHub page
 - Create a personal copy (a 'fork') of the assignment